The Purpose and Mission of CMATCH:

 d.
 New registrants invited to join celebration

-There is a comprehensive portfolio of aids to conducting a successful CMATCH intervention in nicotine addiction recovery here.
+There is a comprehensive portfolio of aids to conducting a successful CMATCH intervention in nicotine addiction recovery on the Resources page.

 First, we ask you to Register your name and that of your group and how we might contact the leader(s) as well as be available to assist in any way we can.
 By clicking the button below you will be taken to the Registration Form on the Contact Page.
-Then return here where you may proceed to the Leader's Resource Page.
+Then you may proceed to the Leader's Resource Page (link in menu above).

 The cost for Workshop activity will be borne by the sponsoring community organization for: meeting space, time in training the team and mentors, hospitality items, food, handout materials, awards, etc.